Mister7F/Locky/readme.md

 - Check if passwords have been leaked
 - Write notes in markdown
 - Keep an history of all the modification
+- Generate password
+- Shortcut
+    - ctrl C
+    - ctrl V
+    - escape to close form
+- List view with folders on the left side